The Polynomial Stein Discrepancy for Assessing Moment Convergence: Introduction

 Random Fourier features (RFF) \citep{Rahimi} are a well-established technique to accelerate kernel-based methods.
 However, it is known \citep[][Proposition 1]{chwialkowski_fasttwosample} that the resulting statistic fails to distinguish a large class of probability measures. \citet {huggins_random_2021} alleviate this by generalising the RFF approach with their RFSD method, which is near-linear-time.
 The authors identify a family of convergence-determining discrepancy measures that can be accurately approximated with importance sampling.
 Like FSSD, tuning can be challenging for RFSD because of the large number of example-specific choices, including the optimal feature map, the importance sampling distribution, and the number of importance samples.
 We have also found empirically that the power of the goodness-of-fit test based on RFSD is reduced when direct sampling from $P$ is infeasible.

 In addition to these limitations, KSD and current linear-time approximations can fail to detect moment convergence \citep{kanagawa_controlling_2024}.
-Traditional KSD controls the bounded-Lipschitz metric, which determines weak convergence, but fails to control the convergence in moments.
-Example 4.1 of \cite{kanagawa_controlling_2024} shows that the standard Langevin KSD with the recommended IMQ base kernel fails to detect convergence in the second moment.
-This is a significant drawback because moments are often the main expectations of interest and, for many biased MCMC algorithms, they are where bias is likely to appear, as explained in Section \ref{ssec:moments}.
+The standard Langevin KSD using the IMQ kernel controls the bounded-Lipschitz metric, which determines weak convergence, but fails to control the convergence in moments.
+This is a significant drawback because moments are often the main expectations of interest and, for many biased MCMC algorithms, they are where bias is likely to appear, as explained in Section \ref{ssec:moments}. \citet{kanagawa_controlling_2024} propose an extended, quadratic-time KSD that is able to control convergence in moments but this method is slower than KSD with an IMQ kernel.

-Motivated by the shortcomings of current linear-time implementations of KSD, we propose a linear-time variant of the KSD named the polynomial Stein Discrepancy (PSD).
+Motivated by the shortcomings of KSD and linear-time KSD methods, we propose a linear-time variant of the KSD named the polynomial Stein Discrepancy (PSD).
+The method we propose in this article detects discrepancies in moments while still being computable in linear time.
 This approach, based on the use of $r\,$th order polynomials, is motivated by the zero variance control variates \citep{assaraf,mira_zero_2013} used in variance reduction of Monte Carlo estimates.
-While PSD is not fully convergence-determining, we show that in the Bernstein-von Mises limit the discrepancy is zero if and only if the first $r$ moments of $P$ and $Q$ match.
-We empirically show that PSD has good statistical power for assessing moment convergence, including in applications with non-Gaussian $P$, and we also demonstrate its effectiveness for tuning SG-MCMC algorithms.
-Importantly, the decrease in power with increasing dimension is considerably less than competitors, and the method requires no calibration beyond the choice of the polynomial order, which has a clear interpretation.
+While PSD is not fully convergence-determining, we show that when $P$ is Gaussian, which is a reasonable approximation for big data applications \citep{Bardenet_2017}, the discrepancy is zero if and only if the first $r$ moments of $P$ and $Q$ match.
+We empirically show that PSD has good statistical power for detecting discrepancies in moments, including in applications with non-Gaussian $P$, and we also demonstrate its effectiveness for tuning SG-MCMC algorithms.
+Importantly, the decrease in power with increasing dimension is considerably less than competitors, and the method requires no calibration beyond the choice of the polynomial order, which has a clear interpretation. \citet{SVGD_moment_matching} demonstrate the theoretical advantages of using similar kernels for moment matching in Stein variational gradient descent.

 The paper is organized as follows.
-Section \ref{basics} provides background on Stein Discrepancies and KSD.
-The PSD discrepancy and goodness-of-fit test are presented in Section \ref{poly}, along with theoretical results about moment convergence and the asymptotic power of the test.
-Section \ref{results} contains simulation studies performed on several benchmark examples.
+Section \ref{basics} sets notation and provides background on Stein discrepancies, KSD and goodness-of-fit tests.
+The PSD and goodness-of-fit tests based on the same are presented in Section \ref{poly}, along with theoretical results about detecting moment discrepancies and the asymptotic power of the test.
+Section \ref{results} contains simulation studies performed on benchmark examples.
 The paper is concluded in Section \ref{conclusion}.

-\section{BACKGROUND}
+\section{Background}